 Put simply, think of a junk bond as a high-interest loan given to someone (i.e. a company) with a poor credit rating.
 If the company pays back the loan, the investor who purchased the bond will make their money back, with interest.
 But if they default, the investor may lose their investment altogether if the bond cannot be recouped.

 High-yield bonds are not recommended for novice investors or those who are uncomfortable with high-risk investments.
 If your stockbroker or financial advisor suggested junk bonds without disclosing the risks, providing you with the information you needed to make an educated decision, or recommended high-yield bonds that did not align with the goals of your investment portfolio, you may have grounds for a FINRA arbitration claim.

 Meet with an Investment Loss Lawyer

-If your trusted stockbroker has wronged you by recommending that you invest in high-yield bonds when such an investment did not align with your portfolio objectives, contact a respected investment loss lawyer at Wolper Law Firm for help.
+If your trusted stockbroker has wronged you by recommending that you invest in high-yield bonds when such an investment did not align with your portfolio objectives, contact a respected investment loss lawyer at Wolper Law Firm, P.A. for help.
 Call us at 800.931.8452 or fill out the quick contact form on this page.